mauricekorf/CarefullyCausal/README.md

 ###### Positivity

-Just as with the exchangeability, we can obtain a more detailed explanation and interpretation of the positivity assumption from the saved output object.
+Just as with the exchangeability assumption, we can obtain a more detailed explanation and interpretation of the positivity assumption from the saved output object.

 ``` r
 # We can obtain an explanation/interpretation from the saved output object named "output"